 The learning process needs consistency, simplicity, emotion and intrinsic motivation.
 Academy coaches being largely well qualified in their field of sport, they believe they should control the learning process of young players.
 Nothing could be further from the truth.
-No one can control the learning except the player himself.
+No one can control the learning, except the player himself.
 We can be and are responsible for managing the learning process.
 The best coaches working with adolescents are able to ideally choose training measures that suit individual needs and the learning stage that young players have achieved.
 Such coaches are characterized by excellent observation.
 Before they intervene, they observe the players' performance in training, learning as much as possible about them.
 Only after some time, upon drawing conclusions, do they articulate optimal interventions in order to develop a player’s individual potential to a higher level.

 A significant number of academy coaches do quite the opposite.
 They already have a whole list of versatile tasks for their trainees before they even start playing.
 What does this indicate?
 Simply that this whole list is not governed by a young player’s stage of development and learning, rather it is dictated by and adapted to the game model and the training process in force at a given club.
 It doesn’t take into account the players, their point of view and the learning process.
 This often leads to a lack of understanding of what is required of them.

 4.2.
 How does the pervasive culture of winning and the accompanying pressure affect the learning process of young players?